hellofromtonya/Tag-Swapper/README.md

 The Tag Swapper allows you to swap out the HTML tag element based upon the configured attribute and its value.
 It queries the post database records, searches using `DomDocument`, swaps out any matching tags, and then saves the records back to the database.
 Migrating an old database or needing a quick way to replace out HTML, ok, here it is.

+### How does it decide what to swap?

+It uses the options that you configure on the `Tools > Tag Swapper` page.
+First it fetches all of the nodes that use the HTML tag you want to replace.
+For example, let's say you want to replace all `p` tags that have a `class` attribute with a styling class of `headline`.
+The first step is to get all of the nodes that are `p` tag elements.
+Then it checks if the `class` attribute has the styling class you selected.
+If it does, then it swaps the `p` tag for the one you specified, e.g. `h1`.

+### Does it update the database?

+Yes.
+Once it's done swapping the tags, then it will save only those records that were swapped back to the database.
+It does this in one query to speed things up (i.e. verses doing an update on each and every record).

 ## Features

 You configure the parameters including:

 1. the HTML tag element to be replaced
 2. the new HTML tag element, e.g. `p`, `h1`, `div`, etc.
 3. the search attribute, e.g. `class`, `id`, or `data`